1. What do pharmacists do?

 1. What do I need to do to be a pharmacist?

 To practice pharmacy in the U.S., you must earn a Doctor of Pharmacy (Pharm.D.) degree from an accredited pharmacy institution and pass a state pharmacy licensure exam.
 U.S. pharmacy institutions are accredited by the Accreditation Council for Pharmacy Education (ACPE).
-A degree in pharmaceutical science or related discipline will not prepare or permit you to practice pharmacy in the U.S.
+A degree in pharmaceutical science or related discipline will not prepare or permit you to practice pharmacy or care for patients in the U.S. Learn more.

 2. How long does it take to earn a Pharm.D. degree?